-Illiquid investments include private equity, private real estate, and natural resources.
+Illiquid investments include private capital: private equity, private credit/debt, private real estate, private natural resources, and other strategies with a multi-year "lock-up".
 Hedge funds are considered semi-liquid due to lock-up periods, redemptions, restrictions, and in some cases, illiquidity of the underlying investments.

-1. Private Equity
+1. Private Capital

-The objective of the private equity allocation is to outperform, over the long-term, the public equity markets by at least 300 basis points, net of fees.
+The objective of the private capital allocation is to outperform, over the long-term, the public market equivalent by at least 300 basis points, net of fees.
 The return premium exists due to the lower cost of capital, higher risk, lack of liquidity, and the uneven distribution of information and access inherent in private markets.

-For the private equity allocation to achieve the expected objectives without unnecessary risk, the Foundations should seek access to top-quality managers and be diversified.
-Individual funds may be concentrated in a particular sector, stage, or geographic region, but the overall private equity allocation should be diversified.
+For the private capital allocation to achieve the expected objectives without unnecessary risk, the Foundations should seek access to top-quality managers and be diversified.
+Individual funds may be concentrated in a particular sector, stage, or geographic region, but the overall private capital allocation should be diversified.
 A prudent investment strategy will consider the following areas for diversification.